 Now I wish you the best of luck in finding your partner for life!

 Are artists attractive?

 We all know the ‘alpha male’, which is the macho leader of the group.
 There is a new term called the omega male.
 It refers to a man who doesn’t have the desire to be the most outstanding performer or to take the lead in a particular situation.
-This term is made to describe human, but it also exists in other primates species like in monkeys.
-Some female monkeys prefer omega male instead of an alpha male for the less aggressive and more caring personality.
+This term is made to describe humans, but it also exists in other primates species like monkeys.
+Some female monkeys prefer an omega male instead of an alpha male for the less aggressive and more caring personality.

 Although omega male has a negative overtone because we are encouraging competitiveness.
 However, Omega males have their own attractive qualities.
-They are very dedicated to certain hobbies, passions or non-lucrative stuff, like a painting.
+They are very dedicated to certain hobbies, passions, or non-lucrative stuff, like a painting.
 They put a lot of energy into seemingly ‘pointless’ projects.
 The pure dedication itself is very attractive.
 If a man can dedicate hours in front of a painting without being paid, he could also do so in front of his child, no?